 All steady state capacity calculations in this standard are in principle the same as the capacity calculations in ANSI/ASHRAE Standard 37.
 In this standard the capacity subscripts are included for the individual tests.
 Seasonal efficiency calculations in this standard are in principle the same as the seasonal efficiency calculations in ANSI/ASHRAE Standard 116, except that they use the subscripted capacity nomenclature.
 The calculations in this standard shall take precedence over ASHRAE calculations.
 Indoor air enthalpy method shall be the primary calculation used to determine system capacity.
-Outdoor enthalpy or refrigerant enthalpy method shall only be used for secondary calculation methods.
+Outdoor enthalpy or refrigerant enthalpy methods shall only be used for secondary calculation methods.
+All air properties shall be calculated per the ASHRAE Fundamentals Handbook.

 11.1 Individual Test Calculations.
 For this section subscript lowercase "x" is used for the individual test measurement.
-For example, the symbol for Total Cooling Capacity for the A{Full} test is q{tci,A,Full}, in this calculation section q_x is used, where "x" is equal to A{Full}.
+For example, the symbol for Total Cooling Capacity for the A{Full} test is $q{tci,A,Full}$, in this calculation section q_x is used, where "x" is equal to A{Full} .
 For all capacities calculated in Section 11, round the calculated value to the nearest integer.
 For all Degradation Coefficients, round the calculated value to the nearest 0.01.
 If the calculated Degradation Coefficient is negative, set the Degradation Coefficient equal to zero.

-For all Steady State Tests and for frost accumulation (H2 tests), air volume rate through the indoor coil, \dot{Q}{mi} , and air volume rate through the Outdoor Coil, \dot{Q}{mo} , shall be calculated per the equations specified in Sections 7.7.2.1 and 7.7.2.2 of ANSI/ASHRAE Standard 37.
+For all Steady State Tests and for frost accumulation (H2_x tests), air volume rate through the indoor coil, \dot{Q}{mi} , and air volume rate through the Outdoor Coil, \dot{Q}{mo} , shall be calculated per the equations identified in Sections 7.7.2.1 and 7.7.2.2 of ANSI/ASHRAE Standard 37.
 The standard airflow rate, \dot{Q}s , shall be calculated from Section 7.7.2.3 of ANSI/ASHRAE Standard 37.

-11.1.1 Cooling Steady State Net-Total Capacity.

-11.1.1.1 Total Cooling Capacity (Indoor Air Enthalpy Method).
-The Net total Capacity for all steady state cooling tests shall be calculated using Equation 11.2 for Blower Coil Systems or using Equation 11.3 for Coil-only Systems.
+- 11.1.1 Cooling Steady State Net Capacity. - 11.1.1.1 Total Cooling Capacity (Indoor Air Enthalpy Method).
+The Net Capacity for all steady state cooling tests shall be calculated using Equation 11.2 for Blower Coil Systems or using Equation 11.3 for Coil-only Systems.
+For Multi-split Systems, capacity adjustment factor, F{ccc} , shall only be applied to full load cooling tests.
+Refer to Table 4